-The partial reopening is the result of the Links Avenue Community Panel’s hard work over the past five months on a three-phase proposal covering the next two years, with some aspects of Phase One expected to be implemented before Christmas, which include:
+The partial reopening is the result of the Links Avenue Community Panel’s hard work over the past five months, and includes

 Once the above aspects of Phase One are in place, a period of monitoring and data collection will take place for several months after the Christmas and New Year holidays, to see how this part of Phase One is tracking.
 The result of the monitoring will help inform the next phases of the Panel’s proposal, and the Panel and Council will continue to work together on next steps.

 Visit Links Avenue cul-de-sac trial for more information.